mek-github/PIXELSTRIKE-Video-Game/README.md

 *A 1v1 Top-Down Shooter Built on a Custom Embedded System*

 ## Overview
 PIXELSTRIKE is a real-time, embedded systems video game developed in C++ for a custom-designed PCB using a TI MSPM0 microcontroller.
-It features responsive joystick-controlled movement, sprite collision, health tracking, and sound effects — all running on a bare-metal embedded platform.
+It features responsive joystick-controlled movement, sprite collision, health tracking, and sound effects.

-This project was built as part of my final embedded systems coursework at UT Austin, demonstrating low-level programming, hardware-software integration, and real-time game engine logic without an operating system.
+This project was built as part of my final embedded systems coursework at UT Austin, demonstrating low-level programming, hardware-software integration, and real-time game engine logic.

 ---